Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

-u# 100 Days Coding Challenge in Python
+# 100 Days Coding Challenge in Python
 Welcome to my 100 Days Coding Challenge in Python repository!
 This repository contains a collection of Python exercises and projects that I completed over the course of 100 days.
 The goal of this challenge is to enhance my Python programming skills by solving a variety of problems and working on different aspects of Python development.

 # Repository Structure